+i.
 Status Changes during the Academic Year

-If the recipient loses qualified son or daughter status during the academic year or the employee terminates employment, the tuition remission benefit will be prorated.
+If the recipient loses qualified son or daughter status during the academic year or the faculty member terminates employment, the tuition remission benefit may be prorated.

 3.4.2.7.3.2 Tuition Consortia Program for Dependents